 The transition will take place in phases including: starting the organisation of fixings, which took place on 30 June 2017; obtaining the authorisation to perform the functions of administrator; reviewing the rates methodology.

 GPW’s decision to take over the organisation of WIBID and WIBOR rate fixings is an important step in its history.
 While GPW previously focused on trade in capital and commodity market instruments, it now expands to financial market services.

 GPW will take over the organisation of reference rate fixings in collaboration with the banks participating in the fixings.
 This is particularly relevant in view of the role of the banks in the process and the scope of use of reference rates in the banks’ business.

 Issue of series D and E bonds

-The issue of series D and E bonds started in 2016 but the bonds were registered in January 2017.
-Therefore, no liability under the series D and E bonds was recognised on the books as at the end of December 2016.
+The issue of series D and E bonds started in 2016 but the bonds were registered in January 2017, which is when the Company recognised the liability under the series D and E bonds on the books.

 The bonds bear interest at a floating rate equal to WIBOR 6M plus a margin.
 The margin on series D and E bonds is 0.95%.
 The interest on the bonds is paid semi-annually.
 2017 was the first period when interest cost was paid on the series D and E bonds.
 The series D and E bonds are due for redemption on 31 January 2022.

 Events in the subsidiary TGE